 Consider your options well ahead of time.
 Decide which workshops and leisure activities you would like to do.
 This can limit the stress of having many choices to make when you have a lot of other things to cope with.

-choose, but with over 200 people to accommodate, we have multiple activities on offer at the same time to cater to different needs and preferences.
+ences.
 Asking about the things you didn't attend is a possible conversation starter during social times.